mirr254/bright-events-reactJs/Container.md

 As observed from the docker file above we use multi-stage builds for our container.
 This feature in Dockerfiles enables you to create smaller container images with better caching and smaller security footprint.
 The first stage is `FROM node:carbon as build-deps`.
 The as build-deps part allows us to name this part of the build process.
 That name can then be referred to when configuring the production environment later.
-On lines 12 we copy package.json and yarn.lock into the directory we want in the image and then set `WORKDIR`- In a Dockerfile, WORKDIR is used to set the current working directory.
-Any other command run after WORKDIR is set, is run under that directory.
+On line 10, we set the directory we want to work with . `WORKDIR`- In a Dockerfile, WORKDIR is used to set the current working directory.
+Any other command run after WORKDIR is set, is run under that directory. lines 12 we copy package.json and yarn.lock into the directory.
-From now till the next stage, the commands executed will under the dir `/usr/src/app` which has the `yarn.lock` and `package.json` since we switched/changed directory.
+From now till the next stage, the commands executed will be under the dir `/usr/src/app` which has the `yarn.lock` and `package.json` since we switched/changed directory.

 Now we can run `yarn install` to install dependencies — this separates the dependency installation from the edits to our actual source files.
 This allows Docker to cache these steps so that subsequent builds — one’s in which we only edit source files and don’t install any new dependencies — will be faster.

+On line 19 we copy everything else except those defined in `.dockerignore` file.

 While in that directory we run `yarn build` command that creates a build directory as an artifact that we will copy later on to our production build environment on `line 31` - and because we’re using stock nginx, that directory is `/usr/share/nginx/html`.